Lars3n95/AppRater-Dialog/README.md

 + set the title or message adapted to your app name.
 This will make it look and sound better
 + set an email address if you use the StarBuilder
 + don't set minimumNumberOfStars to 5
++ you should have a good reason to making the dialog not cancelable

 ## Contribution
 This is my first Open Source project.
 If you see anything you can improve please inform me or make a pull request.
 If you would like to add some features you can make a pull request too.